-Students are required to complete a student teaching internship application in their junior year before being assigned a placement as seniors.
-Students will be notified by the Elementary Education Program (656-3356) of a general meeting and are expected to attend to initiate this process.
-Students will follow requirements specified in the Application to Student Teaching.
+Students are required to complete an Application to Student Teaching in their junior year before being assigned a placement as seniors.
+Students will be notified by the Elementary Education program (656-3356) of a general meeting and are expected to attend to initiate this process.
+Students will follow the requirements specified in the Application to Student Teaching.
 The course work for this stage of the program follows.

 SENIOR YEAR Fall Spr

-EDEL 187-Planning, Adapting and

-Delivering Reading Instruction 3 -

-Major Concentration 9 -
+Major Concentration 9

+Elective 3

-EDEL 185-Student Teaching Internship - 12
+2 EDEL 185 - Student Teaching Internship - 12

-EDEL 188-Principles of Classroom
+2 EDEL 188 - Principles of Classroom Mgmt 3

-Management 3

 Total 12 15

-EDEL 185-Student Teaching Internship EDEL 188-Principles of Classroom Management - = 3